tanztylr/tanztylr/README.md

 # Welcome to TanzaOS 👋

-Building systems, organizing ideas, and turning "this would be cool" into deployed projects.
+Building systems and turning "this would be cool" into deployed projects.

-## TanzaOS Status
+## Status Tracker

 ![Systems](https://img.shields.io/badge/Systems-Building-success?style=for-the-badge)